 Unsurprisingly, both Debian and Ubuntu encourage the use of a root account for administrative purposes, and restricted accounts for everyday computing.
 However, the chosen security models are different.

-In Debian, users do administrative wprl by logging directly into the root account, then -- ideally -- logging out again as quickly as possible to reduce the period of vulnerability.
+In Debian, by default users do administrative work while logged into the root account, then -- ideally -- logging out again as quickly as possible to reduce the period of vulnerability.
 Ubuntu, though, obscures the root password, instead using sudo, and allowing at least one user to enter their own password to issue administrative commands.
 To use sudo on Debian, you need to leave the password for the root account blank when installing.

 Debian's packages are divided into three main categories: Unstable, Testing, and Stable.
 A new package enters stable, and transfers into Testing when it has been debugged.
-When an official release is prepared, the current packages in Testing under further examination, and are eventually become the new Stable.
+When an official release is prepared, the current packages in Testing under further quality assurance, and eventually become the new Stable.

 In recent years, other repositories have been officially or unofficially added, such as Experimental, Old Stable, Security, Backports ,and Update.
 However, users should pay most attention to the three main repositories.